 Contact information: DrMaven@verizon.net, 973-345-2439

-Imam Dr. Salahuddin M. Muhammad, Chaplain, Fishkill Correctional Facility, Beacon, NY; Senior Imam of Masjid Al Ikhlas, Newburgh, NY; and contract chaplain at Bard College, Annandale-on-Hudson, NY
+Imam Dr. Salahuddin M. Muhammad, retired Chaplain, Fishkill Correctional Facility, Beacon, NY; retired Senior Imam of Masjid Al Ikhlas, Newburgh, NY; and retired contract chaplain at Bard College, Annandale-on-Hudson, NY; presently, President of the Alumni Council and Executive Board member of Hartford Seminary, President of the Association of Muslim Chaplains, Associate Imam of As Salaam Islamic Center in Raleigh, NC.
+Adjunct Professor at Wake Tech Community College, in Raleigh, NC.

-Areas of expertise: Islam, general Islamic studies, Islamic theology, Christian/Muslim relations, criminal justice issues and inmate advocacy
+Areas of expertise: Islam, general Islamic studies, Islamic theology, Motivational Speaker, Christian/Muslim relations, criminal justice issues, and inmate advocacy

-The Rev. Nicolas Mumejian, Ph.D. candidate, Hartford Seminary/University of Exeter, Managing Editor, The Muslim World journal, and Education Director, Central Baptist Church, Hartford, CT
+The Rev. Nicolas Mumejian, Ph.D. candidate, University of Exeter / Hartford Seminary, Managing Editor, The Muslim World journal, and Education Director, Central Baptist Church, Hartford, CT

 Areas of expertise: Christian ethics, Islamic studies, Christian-Muslim relations, Evangelical perspectives on Islam, Christological pacifism, and interfaith relations between Baptists and Muslims.